-An interesting recent trend as employers negotiate the "return-to-work", is that Class A properties seem to be becoming more popular.
+That said, an interesting recent trend as employers negotiate "back to the office", is that Class A properties seem to be becoming more popular.
 As NAIOP reports: "Class A buildings are driving net absorption rates in many parts of the country, such as the Sun Belt, and firms consider quality office space necessary to attract skilled employees."

-As part of that drive to get workers back in office, a lot of companies are also offering new incentives to go along with top-tier office space.
-For us as CRE professionals, that means there are a lot of new (and recirculating) corporate buzzwords to keep in mind.
+As part of that drive to get workers to return to the office, a lot of companies are also offering new incentives to go along with top-tier office space.
+For CRE professionals, that means there are a lot of new (and recirculating) corporate buzzwords to keep in mind.
 You might find your clients asking about installing "contemplative space", for example, where their employees can unwind in indoor gardens and libraries.